Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Eligibility Criteria

-• English language proficiency meeting university standards
+• English language proficiency (IELTS/TOEFL) as per program requirements.

 Application Process